Regulations for the Guilt Offering

 The guilt offering restores covenant integrity while providing sustenance for those who serve in the sanctuary.

-3 He shall offer all of its fat: the fat tail, and the fat that covers the innards,
+3 And all the fat from it shall be offered: the fat tail, the fat that covers the entrails,

-5 and the priest shall burn them on the altar for an offering made by fire to Yahweh: it is a trespass offering.
+5 The priest shall burn them on the altar as a food offering to the LORD; it is a guilt offering.

 6 Every male among the priests may eat of it.
-It shall be eaten in a holy place.
-It is most holy.
+It must be eaten in a holy place; it is most holy.

-10 Every meal offering, mixed with oil or dry, belongs to all the sons of Aaron, one as well as another.
+10 and every grain offering, whether dry or mixed with oil, belongs equally to all the sons of Aaron.

 The guilt offering restores covenant integrity while providing sustenance for those who serve in the sanctuary.